amarcoder01/bot542/replit.md

 - ✅ Fixed help commands not responding due to handler setup issue
 - ✅ Fixed /trade command error by handling both TradeService and FallbackPortfolioService APIs
 - ✅ Fixed /trades command to retrieve trades from the correct service matching where they were stored
+- ✅ Fixed /portfolio command to build portfolio from actual trades stored in TradeService

 ## User Preferences